Shoulder Replacement Surgery – FAQ with Dr. Timothy Pater

 What are possible complications with a total shoulder replacement?

 - Infection is always the number one concern.
-We take a lot of precaution to prevent an infection when it comes to the surgery technique and antibiotics (you get antibiotics around the time of surgery).
+We take a lot of precautions to prevent an infection when it comes to the surgery technique and antibiotics (you get antibiotics around the time of surgery).

 - There is a possibility I can injure a very important nerve in the shoulder that is close to where I am working.
 If that nerve is injured it can have an impact on your ability to raise your arm above your head.
 I am very mindful of that nerve during the surgery.